 “Coming out here and seeing the expressions on these kids is why I do what I do,” says Whisper.
 “I love that I get to help foster that sense of wonder and amazement at the natural environment.”

 Whisper’s position as Project Conserve AmeriCorps Communication and Community Engagement Member with SAHC helps support our commitment to equity, diversity, and inclusion.
-In this position Whisper leads outings for groups and connects the greater community with land and outdoor spaces they may not otherwise get to experience.
+In this position Whisper leads outings for groups and connects the greater community with land and outdoor spaces.

 “We are working to have a more diverse staff and engaging with more people in the communities we serve,” adds Whisper.
 “Organizing field trips like this is one way we can help all people enjoy outdoor recreation.”

-We are grateful to Simon and Bethany for sharing their knowledge and interacting with students on this field trip.
+We are grateful to the Stephens-Lee afterschool program for sharing this experience with us, and to Simon and Bethany for sharing their knowledge with students on the field trip.